manymusa/phase-1-project/README.md

 This site will, on user input, take a password and respond with the password strength, commonality, and if was a part of any database breaches.

+## How to use

+Fork then clone this repo.

+You can access the page by typing open index.html in the terminal.

 ## How Does It Work?

 Upon forking and downloading repo, you will be able to open the index.html and be presented with this.